UpCloudLtd/crossplane-provider-upcloud/README.md

 ## Quickstart

 1. You will need a Kubernetes cluster to start using a provider.
-Any cluster will do, for testing and development purposes Kind cluster will do:
+You can use any Kubernetes cluster, but for testing and development purposes, a Kind cluster is recommended:
     ```
     kind create cluster -n crossplane-test
     ```